sprouts-parent/05-password-generator/README.md

 ## Usage

-To view the financial analysis of the dataset, follow the link to the deployed page: https://sprouts-parent.github.io/05-password-generator/
+To view the password generator, follow the link to the deployed page: https://sprouts-parent.github.io/05-password-generator/

 From there, just open the console within the inspector and you will see the print out of results.